MediaArea/MediaConch/Questionnaire/Questionnaire.md

 - [ ] 51-75%
 - [ ] 76-100%

-### On average, what percentage of this institutional collection is digitally re-formatted per year (audiovisual items only)?
+### On average, what percentage of this institutional collection is digitally re-formatted per year? (audiovisual items only)

 - [ ] None
 - [ ] Less than 1%